hyperledger-labs/business-partner-agent/docs/DEBUGGING.md

 - One is launching the frontend for *agent1* (with hot-reload of source code enabled).

 As soon as all services are ready, the frontends of *agent1* and *agent2* will appear in a browser windows.
 You can start experimenting with the agent now or modify the frontend code.
+Remarks:
+- Security is disabled, never use these agents for production.
+- Open one of the agents in an incognito browser window for proper demos.

 To start backend development kill the process in the backend terminal and run (or debug) a new backend via the provided launch configuration (`Run and Debug` view).